aboltachka/aboltachka.github.io/readme.md

 - Race-related Research in Economics, with [Arun Advani](https://arunadvani.com), [Elliott Ash](https://elliottash.com), [David Cai](https://davidjiyangcai.com), and [Imran Rasul](https://www.imranrasul.com)
   <br><span style="margin-left: 20px;">🔍 Try out our algorithm for detecting race-related research on <a href="https://huggingface.co/spaces/aboltachka/rr_detector" target="_blank">Huggingface</a></span>

-- Listen to the Dictators: How narratives of authoritarian leaders shape the policy?
+- Listening to the Dictators: How Do Narratives of Authoritarian Leaders Shape Policy?

 ---

-This page will be updated regularly with new research, publications, and insights.
-Thank you for visiting!
+*This page will be updated regularly with new research, publications, and insights.
+Thank you for visiting!*